antybubbs/kaya/README.md

 The Security tab includes a current-request check so admins can confirm the host allow-list, inbound DNS, outbound public IP, frame policy, HSTS state and RDP token lifetime after saving.

-Within a few moments Kaya will:

--   Generate its application secrets
--   Create the SQLite database
--   Prepare persistent storage
--   Guide you through first-time setup

 ------------------------------------------------------------------------

 # 🐳 Docker Compose